100% Satisfaction Guarantee

 - Emma Pierce, aged 28, arrived in Auckland, New Zealand aboard the ship "Alumbagh" in 1875

-- Billy Pierce (b.
-1927), American former starting pitcher in Major League Baseball
+- Walter William Pierce (1927-2015), American starting pitcher in Major League Baseball

 - Eslick-Pierce Family history by Jacqueline R. Burt.